 Customers who use the Internet to gain access to your organization’s online services expect to connect to the desired website securely.
 They also expect data transmitted over the Internet will remain confidential and not be modified by unauthorized parties.
 When a customer accesses an organization’s website, Secure Socket Layer (SSL)/Transport Layer Security (TLS) protocol provides the user with a secure connection.
+Introduced in 1999, the TLS protocol has seen three significant updates to enhance its security parameters.
 This secure connection allows your company to protect customer and user data, and it gives the customer the trust and confidence to provide such data over the Internet.
-Modern browsers support TLS 1.2 and TLS 1.3 protocols, but version 1.3 is significantly better.
+Modern browsers support TLS 1.2 and TLS 1.3 protocols, but version 1.3, released in August 2018, is regarded as the most robust and secure among its predecessors

 SSL/TLS cryptographic protocols